 Frederick Douglass once said: “A man may not get all that he deserves, but he must work for all that he gets”.
 That is a direct indictment of Obama’s HHS mandate, which actually goes to far as to strip Americans of the responsibility to work.

 Nothing great about that.
 Certainly nothing “authentically” Black or African about that.
 Most of all, nothing American about that.

 Predominantly Black urban communities can reasonably be described as “war zones”.
 More citizens are murdered therein than both Iraq and Afghanistan combined.
 Although trillions of dollars in poverty funds have been allocated there over the past 47 years, these communities are not more “beautiful” than before the so called “war on poverty”, but are, in fact, worse than they were before the declared war on poverty.

-We didn’t need to look for guidance from the roots of Marxism, no matter how appealing they may be on the surface.
+We did not need to look for guidance from the roots of Marxism, no matter how appealing they may be on the surface.
 We know that it’s not real.
 The proof is in the hypocrisy of those who claim to practice Kwanzaa.

 So, in the final analysis, my intent is not to condemn the one who claims to practice Kwanzaa for doing so.
 Instead, it is to call into question the hypocrisy of those who clearly do not practice what they preach.